-You have a moderate preference for collaboration.
-This means that you also like to work independently at times.
+You have a very low preference for collaboration and prefer to work independently.
+You find it distracting and are less able to focus when other people are around.
 Being able to work well under both conditions is important.
 Sometimes you need to collaborate and sometimes you need to be independent.
 This is true for school, work and your personal life.

 Because it is important to be able to work both collaboratively and independently, there are recommendations for both.
-Read them and select the ones you think would work best for you in different situations.
+Read them and select the ones you think would work hest for you in different situations

-- If you prefer independence, try to sit in a part of the classroom where others are also independent and less likely to interact with you.
+Rea a them and select the ones you think would work best for you in different situations. ring Instruction or Activities f you prefer independence, try to sit in a part of the classroom where others are also independent and less likely to nteract with you.
 However, some class activities will require you to collaborate with others.
-Be ready for those times. - If you have to work independently for long periods, take a break and use it to spend time with other people.

-- If you prefer to work independently, plan to do your more difficult work when you're alone.
-However, you can learn important things from others.
-You may want to check in with others occasionally to talk about your work. - If you prefer collaboration, organize a group to work together on projects. - In choosing a career or other activities outside of school, choose those that fit best with your preference for working with others or independently.

-- When you want to study independently, find a quiet area where you can study, such as the library. - To study in a collaborative way, study in places where there are people around to discuss ideas.
+Be ready for those times. f you have to work independently for long periods, take a break and use it to spend time with other beople. rking on Assignments or Independent Tasks f you prefer to work independently, plan to do your more difficult work when you're alone.
+However, you can learn mportant things from others.
+You may want to check in with others occasionally to talk about your work. f you prefer collaboration, organize a group to work together on orojects. n choosing a career or other activities outside of school, choose those that fit best with your preference for working with others or independently. paring for Tests or Presentations When you want to study independently, find a quiet area where you can study, such as the ibrary. - To study in a collaborative way, study in places where there are people around to discuss ideas.
 Test each other on your knowledge.

-Less Structure